pablovegan/Python-tips-tools/README.md

 Python modules should more or less follow this structure:

 1. Module docstrings should appear at the very beginning, just before the imports.
 2. Imports should follow this order: standard Python library, third party and local libraries, each group separated by one empty line.
-Also, one should not import from more than one library per line.
+Also, one should not import from more than one library per line. (*Tip:* You can use [`isort`](https://github.com/PyCQA/isort) to sort automatically all your imports).
 3. Module constants, separated from the imports by two empty lines.
 Constants should follow the `UPPER_CASE_WITH_UNDERSCORES` [naming convention](https://peps.python.org/pep-0008/#naming-conventions).
 4. Functions, separated again by two empty lines.
 Function names should follow the `lower_case_with_underscores` convention.
 5. Exception classes.